jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 }
 ```

-null-ls is always inactive in non-file buffers (e.g. file trees, finders) so
+null-ls is always inactive in non-file buffers (e.g. file trees and finders) so
 theres's no need to specify them here.

 ### Arguments